-- In this section, let’s see how Appium is used for Android platform.
+- In this section, let’s see how Appium is used for the Android platform.

-- Then it connects with Appium server and the interaction happens through JSON wire protocol.
+- Then it connects with the Appium server and the interaction happens through JSON wire protocol.

 - After a successful connection, the UI Automator will start communicating to bootstrap.jar which is executed in Emulator or Real device responsible for checking on client operations.